MonoToneMoe/dashboard/README.md

 3/22/2024
 Social Media Dashboard in React
 Using tailwind classes I was able to create and implement a dark mode in a social media dashboard.
-Peer Reviewed By:
+Peer Reviewed By: Ashur
-peer Review:
+peer Review: really good work on the similarity with the sample design image; also responisve as well; the only thing i see different is the third card on the top that don't have radius .. other than that, good job